Jim’s Original in Chicago: Polish Sausage and Pork Chop

 The famous Polish Sausage

 Jim’s Original is where it all started.
-The Original Maxwell Street Polish Sausage Sandwich ($4.70) was served the same way it has for over 70 years.
+The Original Maxwell Street Polish Sausage Sandwich ($4.70) has been served the same way for over 70 years.
 Jim’s Original, considered by many to be the best Polish sausage in Chicago, has many loyal customers.

-To be honest, I haven’t had too many Polish dogs in my life.
-I might not be the best to back up this claim but when it comes to food, I always give my honest opinion.
+Honestly, I haven’t had many Polish dogs in my life.
+I might not be the best to back up this claim, but I always give my honest opinion regarding food.

 The sandwich was simple.
-If you order everything on it, you will get a sausage with grilled onions, yellow mustard, hot peppers, and white bread.
+If you order it with everything, you will get a sausage with grilled onions, yellow mustard, hot peppers, and white bread.

-The sausage was placed in a simple yet fluffy steamed white bun.
-The bun was nothing special but worked well with the other ingredients.
+The simple yet fluffy steamed white bun was nothing special, but it worked well with the other ingredients, including the sausage.

 Topping the sausage was a thick layer of sautéed sweet Spanish onions.
-The thinly sliced grilled onions were tender but cooked to the point where they still had texture left.
+The thinly sliced grilled onions were tender but cooked to the point where they still had texture.
 This texture gave each bite an added crunchy dimension.

 Bringing the sandwich together was a thin layer of yellow mustard.
 The yellow mustard was, well, just simple yellow mustard.
 The tangy mustard complemented the rich and smoky sausage and sweet onions.

 I almost forgot about the peppers.
-You can’t forget about the peppers.
-These spicy and crunchy pickled peppers seemed to bring the whole sandwich together.
-They added just the right amount of tangy, salty, and spicy goodness.
+These spicy and crunchy pickled peppers brought the whole sandwich together, adding just the right amount of tangy, salty, and spicy goodness.

 Order of fries